mhbielecki/Befunge93-Interpreter/README.md

-An interpreter for Befunge-93 written in Scala.
+An interpreter for the [Befunge-93 programming language](https://en.wikipedia.org/wiki/Befunge) written in Scala (v2.8).